TomOdellSheetMusic/Signal-Portable-Auto-Updater/README.md

 ## IMPORTANT
 The update button in the top left corner will NOT WORK.
 You need to run this script in order to update.
 This is a quirk of Signal Portable, not the script. <br>
+The 7z.exe is just the normal, unaltered 7z.exe and dll that you would find in your personal installation.
+Feel free to download it yourself or check the checksum!

 ## Usage